TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/38 - Zechariah/Zechariah 4/Zechariah 4.13.md

 ---

-And he answered me and said, Knowest thou not what these are?
-And I said, No, my lord.
+He answered me, "Don't you know what these are?"
+I said, "No, my lord."